ameyer95/antidote-1/aec/README.txt

 * How to adapt the set up to support additional datasets

-You will again need to start up an interactive docker container; why not make a new one named "stepbystep":
+You will again need to start up an interactive docker container; why not make a new one named "antidote-sbs":
-`docker run -it --name stepbystep antidote:ae`
+`docker run -it --name antidote-sbs antidote:ae`